-And it’s up to us to intentionally set up our surroundings so that we’re engaged in the beautiful, the fascinating, the absorbing.
+And it’s up to us to set up our surroundings so that we’re engaged in the beautiful, the fascinating, the absorbing.
 Studies have shown that in the end, it doesn’t matter so much where our kids learn as long as the home is a place that values learning, reading, exploring the world, and asking good questions.
 And when parents model this in their own life, even better.

-And in the process, we learn—because learning isn’t really about sitting at desks or getting a good grade on the worksheet.
-It’s about constantly asking why and then seeking out the answer.
-It’s being in love with learning, all the while discovering that the more you know, the more you don’t know.
+And in the process, we constantly learn—because learning isn’t really about sitting at desks or getting a good grade on the worksheet.
+It’s about asking Why? and How? and then seeking out the answers.
+It’s being in love with learning, all while discovering that the more you know, the more you don’t know.